| Title: | Tidy Estimation of Heterogeneous Treatment Effects |

 Logical indicating whether the variable importance should use only a single linear-only model.
 Variable importance measure will only be consistent for the population quantity if the true model of pseudo-outcomes is linear. |

-Updated HTE_cfg
+Updated HTE_cfg object

 Williamson, B. D., Gilbert, P. B., Carone, M., & Simon, N. (2021).
 Nonparametric variable importance assessment using machine learning techniques.
 Biometrics, 77(1), 9-22.